-The strategy has several phases and may be realized one after another session.
+The strategy has several phases and may be realized in a series of consecutive sessions.

-Phase 1 (e.g. one session of two hours each week during one semester): Academic texts in adult education are read by students and discussed in groups.
-This partly can be guided by specific criteria and partly can be carried out by the students individually.
-In this example we are doing this in the context of programme planning in adult and continuing education.
+- Phase 1 (e.g. 1 session of 2 hours each week during one semester): Students read academic texts on adult education and discuss them in groups.
+Students may do so individually, or they may be partially guided by specific criteria.
+In my example, we do this in the context of programme planning in adult and continuing education.

-Phase 2 (e.g. one or two sessions during the semester): Based on the understanding of the text and its concepts (e.g. needs vs. desires, target groups vs. participants, programme vs offers), the group is identifying attributes/characteristics, which can be observed (or asked) in practice of adult education concerning the concept.
-These attributes are then forming the structure of the observation grid.
-Afterwards, each attribute will be operationalized with a question, which can be asked in practice to get information about it.
-The observation grid that is discussed within the group then becomes a guide for the field visit, which is followed in phase 3.
+- Phase 2 (e.g. 1 or 2 sessions during the semester): Based on their understanding of the text and its concepts (e.g. needs vs. desires, target groups vs. participants, programme vs offerings), students in the group identify attributes/characteristics to be observed (or asked for) in adult education practice with regard to the concepts above.
+These attributes then form the structure of the observation grid.
+Afterwards, each attribute is operationalised using a question that may be asked in practice to get information about it.
+The observation grid discussed within the group then becomes a guide for the field visit, which follows in phase 3.

-Phase 3 (about 2 hours): During phase 3, the field visit is done jointly together.
-The colleagues from the field of adult education are asked to present their organization.
-Afterwards students are raising questions towards the attributes, they have not received information so far.
+- Phase 3 (about 2 hours): During phase 3, the group goes on a field visit together.
+The colleagues from the field of adult education are asked to present their organisation.
+Afterwards, students ask questions on any attributes they may still need more information about.

-Phase 4 (e.g. one session of two hours during one semester): Afterwards the group is meeting again the class and is reflecting the results of their observation.
-This leads to an interrelation of academic knowledge/concepts and practice observation.
+- Phase 4 (e.g. 1 session of 2 hours during one semester): Afterwards, the group meets again in class to reflect on the results of their observation.
+This leads to an interrelation of academic knowledge/concepts and practical observation.
 It also leads to a substantial critical perspective on academic concepts and knowledge.

-Academic texts, which provides concepts, which can be easy observed by students; posters, markers for developing observation grid; organized field visit
+- Academic texts that provide concepts to be easily observed by students; posters, markers for developing the observation grid; organised field visit

 Origin and theoretical framework

-- The method allows to educate students towards competences, to use academic knowledge in a substantial way for practice reflection.
+- The method allows for educating students towards competences and for using academic knowledge in a substantial way for reflections on practice.

-- The method helps, that students understand how to read academic texts in (adult) education.
+- The method teachers students how to read academic texts in (adult) education.

 - The method supports ongoing contacts with the field of practice in adult education.

-- The reflection phase shows the different perspectives; the participants have on the field.
-It helps students, to understand the value of team working and different perspectives.
+- The reflection phase shows the different perspectives that participants have on the field.
+It helps students understand the value of teamwork and different perspectives.

-- The field visit motivates students to read texts properly and to raise adequate questions within the field visits.
-This perspective strengthens the recognition of the students of the study programme within the practice field of adult education.
+- The field visit motivates students to read texts properly and to raise adequate questions during the field visit.
+This perspective strengthens students’ recognition of the study programme within the practice field of adult education.

-- The method takes time and the preparation of a field visit has to be done properly in advance.
+- The method takes time, and field visits need to be prepared properly and well in advance.

-- Students need a minimum knowledge about empirical research to be able to identify observable attributes out of academic texts.
-Otherwise, it is advisable to guide students intensively in the development of observable attributes.
+- Students need a minimum knowledge about empirical research to be able to identify observable attributes from academic texts.
+Otherwise, it is advisable to provide intensive guidance to students intensively when developing observable attributes.

 Other examples where you think it could be used